What New Health Trends To Look Out For In 2020

 Gut health has been a focus of health for the past couple of years.
 As 2019 closes and 2020 begins consumers are enhancing their gut health regimen through food and probiotic supplements.

 Fermented foods are a significant focus of beneficial gut-bacteria.
-During the fermentation process good bacteria (probiotics) are able to grow and flourish uninhibited.
-When they are ingested they are able to enter the gut and replenish the microflora contained within it.
+During the fermentation process, good bacteria (probiotics) may be able to grow and flourish uninhibited.
+When they are ingested they might be able to enter the gut and help replenish the microflora contained within it.*

 Some of the best sources of dietary probiotics include

 - Kimchi – Spicy Korean fermented cabbage that can be consumed individually or as a topping to just about any food.

 - Sauerkraut – The American version of Kimchi, without the spice, made from cabbage and salt.
 It contains a high amount of good bacteria and fiber, both of which are vital to gut health.